mdolan77/ST558_Project2/README.md

 }
 ```

+## Player_Game_Stats Example

 Here is an example of this function, pulling the post-season games for
 Lebron James when he was on the Miami Heat from 2010-2014.

 ``` r